 Note: The Local Area WDB must adequately safeguard all forms of supportive services payments (i.e., gas cards, cash, gift cards, etc.) and assure that they are used solely for authorized purposes.
 The Supportive Services Policy must include the Local Area WDB's internal controls to safeguard supportive services.
-The internal controls must address issuance, storage, and reconciliation of supportive services throughout the area.
+The internal controls must address issuance, storage, and reconciliation of supportive services throughout the area and be clearly stated within the policy.